yuvalbarak8/server/README.md

 Yedidya's Contribution:
-Yedidia took care of upgrading the users properly, posts functions and adjusting to a the client website.
+Yedidia handled the creation of the tcp server.

 Yuval's Contribution:
-Yuval took care of adjusting the server to Android.
+Yuval took care of handling the client side of the protocol.

 Itamar's Contribution:
-Created the base for the server and working with MongoDB, creating users.
+Connected the tcp server to the nodjs.